ajithvasudevan/TimerClock/README.md

 ## Timer and Resetting Timer to 00:00
 The Timer counts time in seconds and minutes starting from 0 seconds, up to 99 minutes and 59 seconds, after which it starts counting from 0 seconds again.
 During the time counting, the Timer alarm rings once when the displayed Time (mm:ss) matches the Timer Alarm setting.
-While the Timer (or Clock) is displayed, the Timer count can be reset to 00:00 by pressing the RESET button.
+While the Timer (or Clock) is displayed, the Timer count can be reset to 00:00 by short-pressing (SP) the RESET button.
 This causes the Timer to re-start counting from 0 seconds.

 ## Timer-Alarm Setting
-While TIMER is displayed, MODE SP to change display to Timer-Alarm (Minutes and Seconds) with blinking Timer-Alarm Seconds.
+While TIMER is displayed, MODE SP (Short Press) to change display to Timer-Alarm (Minutes and Seconds) with blinking Timer-Alarm Seconds.
 Now SET SP increments Timer-Alarm Seconds and SET LP decrements Timer Alarm Seconds.
 MODE SP again blinks the Timer-Alarm Minutes display.
 Now SET SP increments Timer-Alarm Minutes and SET LP decrements Timer-Alarm Minutes.
 MODE SP again returns the display to TIMER.